ThatCoolCoder/nosper-engine/README.md

 ## Input syntax

-The calculator has a fairly complex input langauge and I ought to add documentation here, but for the time being you can install [nosper-tty](https://github.com/ThatCoolCoder/nosper-tty) and use its help menu.
+The calculator has a fairly complex input langauge and documentation needs to be created.

 ## Advanced usage

 #### Loadables

 A `Loadable` is a collection of predefined functions and variables that can be loaded at runtime.
-They should be managed using `evaluatorInstance.load()` and `evaluatorInstance.unload()`.
-It is the responsibility of the consumer to manage defining, applying or removing them.
-There is also the possibility of collections of loadables being provided by external libraries.
+They can be managed using `evaluatorInstance.applyLoadable()` and `evaluatorInstance.removeLoadable()`.

 #### Separate compilation and evaluating

-If for some reason, you want to compile an expression separately from evaluating it (such as in the case where you want to re-evaluate a function with different variables), you can use `evaluatorInstance.compileSingleExpression()` and then later `evaluatorInstance.evaluateCompiledExpression`.
-Note that you cannot use a semicolon to insert multiple expressions to `compileSingleExpression`.
+If for some reason, you want to compile an expression separately from evaluating it (such as in the case where you want to re-evaluate a function with different variables), you can use `var expr = evaluatorInstance.compile()` and then later `evaluatorInstance.evaluateCompiledExpression(expr)`.
+This means that the expression isn't parsed for every invocation, improving performance

 ## Releases